nawab312/Interview/Devops/Interview1.md

   → File descriptors limited: default 1024 (or 65535 if raised) → At 65535 sockets: new connections get EMFILE error → app crash

+  ---

+A file descriptor is just a number the OS assigns to anything your app opens.

+Your app opens something       OS assigns a number ─────────────────────────      ─────────────────── Opens a file          →        fd 3
+Opens a socket        →        fd 4
+Opens a DB connection →        fd 5
+Opens a log file      →        fd 6

+That number is the file descriptor.
+The OS uses it to track "this process has these things open.
+When you hit the limit — the OS refuses to assign more numbers — that's EMFILE ("too many open files").

 Root cause (almost always Java application bug):
   → Connection pool not returning connections to pool → HTTP client not calling response.close() after reading